neth392/godot-improved-json/README.md

 This property enables or disables the "resource file instance" system.
 When enabled the below properties will appear in the editor.

 ### `use_resource_path`
-If enabled this will store the `Resource.resource_path` in the JSON so that when it is deserialized, the instance is loaded from this path.
+If `true` this will store the `Resource.resource_path` in the JSON so that when it is deserialized, the instance is loaded from this path.
 It isn't recommended as resource paths change, and that will break the JSON.

-### REST OF THIS SECTION IS A TODO (ASAP)
+### `include_properties_in_file_instances`
+If `true`, for every `Resource` instance with a `resource_path` (thus meeting the "maintain resource instances" criteria) all `JSONProperty` instances in `JSONObjectConfig.properties` will be included in the serialized JSON, and also included when deserializing.
+This means that properties will be read from that resource instance, stored to JSON, and then set to the resource instance which is directly linked to the `.tres` file.
+For that reason, this is usually recommended to leave this as `false` since the point of this system is to use references of `.tres` files from `res://`, and almost always those `.tres` files shouldn't be changed by the game, but only by you the developer.

+### `resource_file_instances`
+Only applicable if `use_resource_path` is `false`.
+This is an array of `JSONResourceFileInstance`s, another resource added by this plugin.
+Each `JSONResourceFileInstance` represents a specific `.tres` file whose class is `JSONObjectConfig.for_class`.
+It allows for fine tuning of each resource, and preserves against resource file path/name changes due to its `id` property.
+It also allows enabling/disabling `JSONProperty` on a per-resource basis.
+The only downside is *every* `.tres` file you want to maintain an instance of will need to be added here.

+### `JSONResourceFileInstance`

+#### `id`
+This is exactly like `JSONObjectConfig.id`, and `JSONProperty.json_key`.
+It is stored in the JSON instead of the `.tres` path so that the path can change without breaking saved data.

+#### `resource`
+This is the actual `.tres` file.
+You should drag it from the inspector.
+When set, it'll auto-populate the `id` (if it is empty) with the file name for your convenience.
+It'll also set the `path_to_resource`.

+#### `path_to_resource`
+An alternative to `resource`, this can be set as well.
+Should support sub-resources if you have their exact path, but haven't tested.

+#### `include_properties`
+The same as `JSONObjectConfig.include_properties_in_file_instances`, but only applies to the `resource` set above.
 <br>